Welcome to our page especially for parents of RCSLM prospective tenants.

 - What is the rent per month and how is to be paid?

 - Is the rent affordable and are you aware of the rent per month?
-Rents are usually payable monthly.
-The method of payment should also be considered, usually standing order due in the Landlord's account on 1st of each month, therefore your son/daughter will have to arrange for the payment to leave their account no later than 24 of the previous month.
+Rents are always payable monthly.
+The method of payment should also be considered, usually standing order due in the Agent's account on 1st of each month, therefore your son/daughter will have to arrange for the payment to leave their account no later than 27 of the previous month.
 Rents are generally cheaper the further away you live from the town centre, so if your son/daughter is willing to walk/drive a little bit further to class, it is definitely worth considering.

 - What is the deposit?